Title: Associate Professor of English

 Location: San Marcos, Texas, United States

-Jeanette Passty, Literature and Language Professor at St. Philip’s College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Collegiate English.
+Jeanette Passty, Associate Professor of English at St. Philip’s College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Collegiate English.

 Contact Dr. Passty